Need to know more about coronavirus in New York? Sign up for THE CITY’s daily morning newsletter.

 “What I saw WILL NOT be tolerated so long as we are fighting the Coronavirus,” he tweeted Tuesday night.

 Something absolutely unacceptable happened in Williamsburg tonite: a large funeral gathering in the middle of this pandemic.
 When I heard, I went there myself to ensure the crowd was dispersed.
-And what I saw WILL NOT be tolerated so long as we are fighting the Coronavirus— Mayor Bill de Blasio (@NYCMayor) April 29, 2020
+And what I saw WILL NOT be tolerated so long as we are fighting the Coronavirus— Mayor Eric Adams (@NYCMayor) April 29, 2020

 The Hasidic community has been hit particularly hard by COVID-19-related illnesses and deaths, Councilmember Mark Levine, the City Council’s Health Committee, noted in a twitter thread Monday.
 He advocated for “expanding the # of schools offering kosher ‘grab & go’ meals” and for sick people quarantined in hotels.